hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 - Each sprint has its own taskboard, e.g. [Sprint 36-37](https://github.com/orgs/hoprnet/projects/11).
 - Epic issues are further refined into tasks which have clear definitions of work and done.
 - Ideally each team member has only one task assigned which is `in progress`.
-- members which are coming back from vacation should already have tasks assigned to them. _TODO: whos job?_
+- members which are coming back from vacation should already have tasks assigned to them.

 _Who:_ all members within a meeting